66 Oscar Monologues and Opening Numbers Ranked, From Worst to Best

 “Good evening, Hollywood phonies,” Chase says.
 There was a strike, so many of the jokes are about that: “My entire monologue was donated by five teamsters.”

 Otherwise, the onetime SNL star is at his most sour: “Critics are a strange species.
-Imagine a parent saying, ‘When you grow up I want you to spent all your time going to the movies, and then I want you to make a living talking about what a terrible experience it’s been.’”
+Imagine a parent saying, ‘When you grow up I want you to spend all your time going to the movies, and then I want you to make a living talking about what a terrible experience it’s been.’”
 As someone who saw many of Chase’s movies for professional reasons, I can say there were indeed times when I questioned my career choices.

 Best joke (I Guess): “Glenn Close is here with her obstetrician in case anything out of the ordinary pops up.”